erensakarya/de-youtube-project/README.md

 	* b.1- Create a Glue Job called 'youtube_project_glue_job_json_to_parquet'. <br>
 	* b.2- Use [glue_job_json_to_jsonl_converter.py](https://github.com/erensakarya/de-youtube-project/blob/main/json_to_jsonl_converters/glue_job/glue_job_json_to_jsonl_converter.py) pyspark code.<br>
  	This code reads json files, drops unnecessarry columns, explodes array type column to multiple columns and writes to s3 as parquet files with desired number of files with 	sparkGroupBy parameter. <br>
-  	* b.3- Run the job manually and rerun the crawler.
-(My data is fix meaning that new data is not coming on a hourly or daily basis or not a streaming data so no scheduler is 	needed but a scheduler could be added to to the job or a trigger could be added to a Glue Workflow if this job would be a part of it.
+  	* b.3- Run the job manually and rerun the crawler (My data is fix meaning that new data is not coming on a hourly or daily basis or not a streaming data so no scheduler is 	needed but a scheduler could be added to to the job or a trigger could be added to a Glue Workflow if this job would be a part of it).

 * c- Convert .json files to .parquet files with an AWS Lambda Function bu using python with aws-wrangler and pandas. <br>
 	* c.1- Create a Lambda Function called 'youtube_project_lambda_function_json_to_parquet' <br>